seidler2547/ble-mqtt-bridge/README.md

 Should be run as root or as user with appropriate permissions to start BT LE scans.

+__Last time I tried, the MQTT server built into HA did not support the MQTT protocol fully.
+So use Mosquitto or another full-featured MQTT server instead!__

 Needs `paho.mqtt.client` and `bluepy`.

 ## Run the bridge